 After 2 hours of deliberations, the participants came up with some recommendations to help address the gender digital gap from the individual standpoint to the policymakers.
 Below are some recommendations from the forum

 1) Intensify public education and awareness on Digital Rights

 Digital rights are as fundamental as all other human rights.
 It is derived from the right or freedom of expression.
 Citizens from all walks of life, especially women and less privileged girls, need to be educated on online rights to ensure they maximise their potential in this digital age.
 This awareness creation agenda must be taken up by all individuals and implore the National Commission for Civic Education (NCCE) and Information Services Department (ISD) to use their apparatus to further this cause.
 An effective sensitization campaign is the first step to bridge the gender digital gap and gradually remove the inequality suffered by women and girls in Ghana.

-2) Policies on Digital Rights should be gender-specific and address challenges of the marginalised within the gender
+2) Policies on Digital Rights should be gender-specific and address challenges

 Women living without disabilities experience difficulty in using ICT tools due to a lack of requisite skills or availability of ICT technologies.
 Unfortunately, existing policies are straight jackets and lack specificity on addressing digital rights issues of women, girls, or women living with disabilities.
 Policy-makers are encouraged to be gender-driven in the policy formulation processes and include assistive technologies where necessary to ensure women take advantage of the digital space.